Configuring VPN Remote Access for the first time on your Sophos XG Firewall? Check out this useful Community post!

 Sophos Live Protection uses in-the-cloud technology to instantly decide whether a suspicious file is a threat and take action specified in the anti-virus and HIPS policy.

-To take full advantage of Live Protection, you must ensure that the following options are enabled.
+To take full advantage of Live Protection, ensure that the following options are enabled.

 If a file is deemed potentially malicious but cannot be positively identified as malicious based on its characteristics alone, Live Protection allows Sophos to request a sample of the file.
 If this option is enabled and Sophos does not already hold a sample of the file, the file is submitted automatically.